Quark and gluon two-loop beam functions for leading-jet $p_T$ and slicing at NNLO: Introduction

 The validity of SCET factorisation for this observable at arbitrary logarithmic order has been the subject of debate in the literature~\cite{Tackmann:2012bt,Stewart:2013faa,Becher:2013xia}.
-Indeed, particular attention must be paid to the presence of soft-collinear mixing terms that might violate the factorisation theorem for this observable.
-While some groups~\cite{Tackmann:2012bt,Stewart:2013faa} suggest that the SCET factorisation would be broken already at the next-to-next-to-leading logarithmic (NNLL) order, the authors of Ref.~\cite{Becher:2013xia} present an argument as to why such terms should cancel if one performs a consistent multipole expansion of the measurement functions.
+Indeed, particular attention must be paid to the presence of ${\cal O}(R^2)$ soft-collinear mixing terms that might violate the factorisation theorem for this observable.
+In particular, Ref.~\cite{Becher:2013xia} presents an argument as to why such terms should cancel if one performs a consistent multipole expansion of the measurement functions.
+On the hand, Refs.~\cite{Tackmann:2012bt,Stewart:2013faa} suggest that such ${\cal O}(R^2)$ terms are not captured by the conventional SCET factorisation structure and therefore it is unclear how to perform their resummation beyond NNLL order.
 Following the observation of Ref.~\cite{Becher:2013xia}, we explicitly show here that within the exponential regularisation scheme such a multipole expansion of the jet-clustering measurement function leads to the cancellation of the factorisation breaking terms, in the regime in which the jet radius $R$ is treated as an $\mathcal{O}(1)$ parameter.\footnote{The resummation of small-$R$ logarithms in the regime $R\ll 1$ was performed in Ref.~\cite{Banfi:2015pju} for Higgs production and found to have a small numerical impact.} This explicitly confirms the validity of the factorisation theorem at NNLO, and constitutes an important step towards the resummation at the N$^3$LL order.

 The article is organised as follows.
 In section~\ref{sec:factorisation}, we review the factorisation theorem for the production of a colour-singlet with a veto on the transverse momentum of the leading jet and we discuss the definition of the beam functions in the presence of a rapidity regulator.
 Section~\ref{sec:computation} contains a discussion of our analytic computation of the two-loop beam functions as a small-$R$ expansion, as well as the details related to the zero-bin subtraction and the cancellation of the soft-collinear mixing terms.
 Section \ref{sec:numeric} reviews our numerical calculation of the beam functions that retains the full-$R$ dependence, and compares the results obtained by the analytic and numerical computations, finding good agreement between the two.
 Finally, in section~\ref{sec:slicing} we construct a phase-space slicing scheme based on the leading-jet transverse momentum for fully differential NNLO calculations of the production of colour-singlet systems.
 We test the scheme, and our results, by calculating the NNLO total cross section for Higgs and $Z$ boson production at the LHC.
 Finally, our conclusions are given in section \ref{sec:conclusions}.